wp-plugins/aweber-web-form-widget/readme.txt

 10.

 == Changelog ==
+= 1.0.4 =
+* Fixed issue where PHP NOTICES where being raised for unset variables.  (credits: kangkor, Curtiss Grymala)

 = 1.0.3 =
 * Fixed issue where the webform widget would not refresh its drop-down lists properly when using the latest versions of WordPress.
 * Fixed issue where the webform widget would not prompt for authentication when the app is disconnected from the AWeber customer account.